cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/dxd-changelog.md

 - Cinchy DXD no longer requires Cinchy Connections CLI
 - Note the following switch updates:
-  -h    REMOVED     http/https is now auto-detected -sso  REMOVED     SSO/IDP is now auto-detected
+  -h    REMOVED     http/https is now auto detected -sso  REMOVED     SSO/IDP is now auto detected
   -c    REMOVED     Connections CLI is no longer used -t    REMOVED     No longer used
   -e    REPURPOSED  For Install - Pause on Errors